 Many years ago I attended a talk with Bea Johnson, and the one thing that really stood out to me was her DIY floss idea.
 She recommended you unravel a piece of silk fabric and use that to flow with.
 I did try this and found I had to be really gentle as it broke easily.
 I do suggest you give it a go though!
 Everyone's teeth and spaces are different.

-Final thoughts on sustainable zero waste floss
+A final word on sustainable zero waste floss

 To floss or not to floss....that is the question.
 I do like to floss and if you do as well, I hope the zero waste floss options featured above with helo you in your zero waste journey.